Xiaomi SU7: Lap records

 On 13 February 2025, the SU7 Ultra set a certified laptime of 2:09.944 at the Shanghai International Circuit, setting the record for fastest mass-produced vehicle and fastest certified lap record after the first certified laptime was recorded by a Porsche Taycan Turbo GT in October 2024.

 On 1 April 2025, the SU7 Ultra driven by Vincent Radermecker set a certified laptime of 7:04.957 on the Nürburgring Nordschleife, setting the record for fastest mass-produced electric vehicle and fastest road legal four-door vehicle, beating the Rimac Nevera and Porsche Taycan Turbo GT, respectively.
 The time was set in 2-9 C ambient conditions on a dry track on the car's second lap.
 Xiaomi brought two SU7 Ultras to the Nürburgring for the attempt, which were equipped with the Track Professional package.
 Additionally, the car was modified with safety equipment including an 80 kg full roll cage and racing seats with a six-point harness, with some interior trim removed to compensate for the additional weight, at the request of track officials.
 When the record was announced on June 11, Xiaomi said that they will stay at the track and attempt to improve on the record.

+On 7 May 2026, the SU7 Ultra lost its record to the Porsche Taycan Turbo GT with the Weissach package, alongside a new kit made by Manthey Racing, with the Taycan Turbo GT reclaiming the record of the fastest production car on the Nürburgring Nordschleife with a time of 6:55.553.